-This document describes a Denial of Service (DoS) attack vector that leverages the widespread filtering of IPv6 fragments in the public Internet by means of ICMPv6 PTB error messages.
-It concludes that the generation of IPv6 atomic fragments is an undesirable feature.
+This document briefly discusses the security implications of the generation of IPv6 atomic fragments, and describes a specific Denial of Service (DoS) attack vector that leverages the widespread filtering of IPv6 fragments in the public Internet.
+It concludes that the generation of IPv6 atomic fragments is an undesirable feature, and documents the motivation for removing this functionality from [I-D.ietf-6man-rfc2460bis].